-The International Residential College is a vibrant and enriching residential and academic community for undergraduates, both foreign and domestic.
+The International Residential College is a vibrant and enriching residential and academic community for undergraduates, both international and domestic.

 The IRC is much more than a residential hall.
 It is a Residential College, meaning academics and social life are infused into a comprehensive and cohesive fabric.
 This concept was envisioned by Thomas Jefferson for U.Va. at its founding to directly integrate faculty and students in a dynamic living and learning environment.
 Through the interaction and intellectual discourse between residents and faculty, the IRC hopes to instill the goal of academic excellence as well as global conscientiousness .